-In principal PCM would be helpful for any heating energy storage applications and save some storage space but higher circulation temperatures associated with the heating makes PCM encapsulation very costly.
-On top of this handicap the larger circulation temperature differences closer to 20K and associated high sensible heat capacity of water storage reduces the benefits of PCM energy storage further.
+PCM should be helpful for saving some storage space but large temperature differences and associated high sensible heat capacity of water storage reduces the benefits of PCM energy storage and the cost associated with the PCM encapsulation makes it totally uneconomical.
 However, if a design allows circulation temperatures to be above +100°C, utilising PCM's latent heat plus that of the heat transfer fluid the PCM's sensible heat capacity reduce the energy storage tank size significantly.
 A typical comparison calculation is illustrated in Figure 4.6.1.